-- Discuss the centre specific needs including profile of learners and support staff, resources available including devices and broadband access. - Discuss how the profile of the centre matches with the criteria for LWN centres (see section 10.2.2). - Outline how LWN works in blended learning context including roles and responsibilities, availability of training and support. - Talk through the registration process and timelines.
+- Discuss the centre specific needs including profile of learners and support staff, resources available including devices and broadband access. - Discuss how the profile of the centre matches with the criteria for LWN centres - Outline how LWN works in blended learning context including roles and responsibilities, availability of training and support. - Talk through the registration process and timelines.